go-vela/site/content/tour/templates.md

 Templates can solve duplicative tasks in a single workflow or be leveraged by any number of pipelines to make reusable tasks across multiple workflows.

-In this pipeline each step is shown with the minimum required YAML tags to execute a step.
+In this pipeline each step is shown with the minimum required YAML keys to execute a step.

 Both steps are pulling a [Alpine Linux](https://alpinelinux.org/) image from [Docker Hub](https://hub.docker.com/) and executing echo statements.